 Policymakers should focus on fighting localized outbreaks with a comprehensive strategy.

-Countries around the world taking different approaches, uh et cetera, et cetera.
+Countries around the world taking different approaches, et cetera, et cetera.

 You know, that's fine.

-Now, when you look at the United States, if you're looking at new COVID-19 infections per hundred thousand of the population, America's flat.
+Now, when you look at the United States, if you're looking at new COVID-19 infections per 100,000 of the population, America's flat.

-Results of phase two trial vaccine there as developed by Oxford's Jenner Institute in conjunction in conjunction with AstraZeneca showed that it is safe and has produced strong immune results, very similar to Moderna, what they found.
+Results of Phase II trial vaccine there, as developed by Oxford's Jenner Institute in conjunction with AstraZeneca, showed that it is safe and has produced strong immune results, very similar to Moderna, what they found.

-Uh better treatment means fewer people uh would would then die.
+Better treatment means fewer people would then die.

-And uh here to do all things COVID 19 and how to keep you and your family safe.
+And here to do all things COVID-19 and how to keep you and your family safe, our medical aid team, Dr. Oz, is with us.

 So I'm doing well.